VITA-Group/LightGaussian/README.md

 bash scripts/run_prune_finetune.sh
 ```

-One can also train from scratch and jointly prune redundant Gaussians in training using the following command (different setting from the paper):
+Users can also train from scratch and jointly prune redundant Gaussians in training using the following command (different setting from the paper):
 ```
 bash scripts/run_train_densify_prune.sh
 ```